clxytn/clxytn.github.io/_posts/2021-09-06-radio-communications-systems-recipe-for-project-success.markdown

 layout: post
 title:  "Radio Communications Systems - Recipe for Project Success"
 date:   2021-09-06 12:31:20 -0700
 description: "Our business is built and continues to rely on completing every project successfully.
 Each project is a reference for our next project.
-A project failure reduces our chances to continue to be successful, not to mention the losses associated with the failure.
+A project failure reduces our chances to continue to be successful, not to mention the losses associated with the failure."
-"
 ---
 What is project success?
 The project is completed on time, within budget and meets all client’s needs and expectations.